accesscode-2-1/unit-4/lessons/7_CoreJava.md

 }
 ```

-> **Exercise:** Write a class to model a maki roll.
+> :dart: **Exercise:** Write a class to model a maki roll.
 In the constructor, specify the fish/vegetable, the filler, and the wrapper.
 Provide overloaded constructors to specify "rice" as the default filler and "nori" as the default wrapper.
 Then extend your class to accept multiple kinds of fish and vegetables, but provide an overloaded constructor that accepts a single type of fish as a convenience.

 ## Initializers